-- Click on the icon located in the Control Panel > Network Connections window. - ⇒ The PC makes a data call to the PSTN line connected to the SPC PSTN module. - ⇒ The SPC PSTN module answers the incoming data call after the designated number of rings and establishes an IP link with the remote computer. - ⇒ The SPC system automatically assigns an IP address to the remote PC.
+Click the icon located in the Control Panel > Network Connections page.

+The PC makes a data call to the PSTN line connected to the SPC PSTN module.

+The SPC PSTN module answers the incoming data call after the designated number of rings and establishes an IP link with the remote computer.

+The SPC system automatically assigns an IP address to the remote PC.

 For some Windows operating systems, a dialog box regarding Windows certification appears.
-Vanderbilt deems this acceptable to continue.
-For further queries, please contact network administrator or a Vanderbilt technician.
+Vanderbilt deems it acceptable to continue.
+For further queries, contact your network administrator or a Vanderbilt technician.